 - They build it.
 They test it.

 #1 – Design Emerges.
 Architecture Is a Collaboration.

-Traditional, phase-gate development methodologies often use Big-Up-Front-Design (BUFD) to create a roadmap and architectural infrastructure intended to fully address the needs of the future system.
-The belief is that a one-time effort could capture requirements and architectural plans sufficiently to support the system for years to come.
+Traditional, phase-gate development methodologies often use Big Design Upfront (BDUF) to create a roadmap and the architectural infrastructure required to fully address the needs of the future system.
+The belief is that a one-time effort can capture requirements and architectural plans sufficiently to support the system for years to come.

-However, this approach comes with many challenges.
+However, the future-proofing approach of BDUF comes with many challenges.
 One is the delay in starting implementation.
-A second arises when the planned architecture—a large set of speculative, forward-looking constructs—meets the real world.
-Soon enough, the designs become brittle and hard to change, and eventually a big-branch-and-merge to a new set of speculative assumptions is the routine course of action.
+A second arises when the planned architecture—a large set of speculative, forward-looking designs—meets the real world.
+Soon enough, the designs become brittle and hard to change, and eventually, a big-branch-and-merge to a new set of speculative assumptions is the routine course of action.
 SAFe addresses this by combining emergent design and intentional architecture, driven by collaboration.

 - The design is grown incrementally by those who are closest to it.

 - The design evolves hand-in-hand with business functionality.
 It is constantly tested and enabled by Continuous Exploration, Refactoring, Test-First, Continuous Integration, and Continuous Deployment.

 - Teams rapidly evolve the design in accordance with the currently known requirements.
 The design is extended only as necessary to implement and validate the next increment of functionality.

 This new practice of emergent design is effective at the Team Level.
 However, emergent design alone is insufficient when developing large systems.
 For example: